NE1962: Outdoor Recreation, Parks and Other Green Environments: Understanding Human and Community Benefits and Mechanisms

 Conway, D., Li, C. Q., Wolch, J., Kahle, C., & Jerrett, M. (2010).
 A spatial autocorrelation approach for examining the effects of urban greenspace on residential property values.
 The Journal of Real Estate Finance and Economics, 41(2), 150-169.

 Cottrell, S. P. (2003).
 Influence of sociodemographics and environmental attitudes on general responsible environmental behavior among recreational boaters.
-Environment & Behavior, 35(3), 347-375.
+Environment and Behavior, 35(3), 347-375.

 Courtney-Hall, P. & Rogers, L. (2002).
 Gaps in mind: Problems in environmental knowledge-behaviour modeling research.
 Environmental Education Research, 8(3): 285-297.